 - 43. If experts are hired in the international market, the price of the contract will be recorded in TOSSD, regardless of the country of residence of the expert. - 44.
-For locally-hired experts22, technical co-operation is measured applying a specific methodology by which the costs can be estimated in an internationally comparable manner. the same rules as for public officials (in kind technical co-operation).
+For locally-hired experts, technical co-operation is measured applying a specific methodology by which the costs can be estimated in an internationally comparable manner.
 [Placeholder for spelling out the specific methodology.]